14. New Scanning¶

 14.3.4.
 IPosition¶

 axis name to a position for that axis.
-The method get(String)
+The method get(String), which

 double, removing the need for a cast.